 Usnea comes in many different forms, but they all hang from trees and resemble grey/greenish hair.
 They land as spores onto bark, take hold and then spin nets or lines to “fish” for moisture and nutrients from the air.
 They live on trees, but don’t sap their strength – they can be seen to survive equally well on dead trees.
-Again, there’s a host of folk names: witches’ whiskers, apothecary’s beard, Merlin’s beard and there have been many medicinal uses for Usnea in the past.
+Again, there’s a host of folk names: witches’ whiskers, apothecary’s beard, Merlin’s beard, and there have been many medicinal uses for Usnea in the past.
 The usnic acid it produces has antibiotic and antifungal properties, so lengths of it could be used as bandages before sterile gauze was available.
-It is considered a strong immune tonic, a remedy for whooping cough and a rich source of Vitamin C.
+The swiss replica watches are very suitable for men and women.
+It is considered a strong immune tonic, a remedy for whooping cough, and a rich source of Vitamin C.

 There are other lichens to be found in the Dartmoor woodlands.
 The Parmelia genus takes a leafy shape and has the common name of crottle or skull lichen.
-It grows in flat gray-brown rosettes (5 to 10 centimetres across) and according to folklore, it was believed to be an effective treatment for epilepsy if found growing on an old skull, especially that of an executed criminal!
+It grows in flat gray-brown rosettes (5 to 10 centimeters across) and according to folklore, it was believed to be an effective treatment for epilepsy if found growing on an old skull, especially that of an executed criminal!
 A rather rare lichen is Lobaria pulmonaria which grows on the bark of deciduous trees as well as on rocks.
 Folk names include tree lungwort, lung lichen, lung moss, oak lungs.
-My favourite fact about this one is that it gets a suntan… in the shade its leafy growths are grey green, but if exposed to sunlight they turn dark brown.
+My favorite fact about this one is that it gets a suntan… in the shade, its leafy growths are grey-green, but if exposed to sunlight they turn dark brown.